China releases new list of items banned for export to NKorea

 “If China is not going to comply with those U.N. sanctions then it’s appropriate for the United States to consider actions to compel them to comply,” Tillerson told the Senate Foreign Relations Committee earlier this month.

-The U.S. is concerned that Pyongyang may already be able to arm short-range and mid-range missiles with atomic warheads, threatening U.S. allies South Korea and Japan, and American forces in each country.
+The U.S. is concerned that North Korea may already be able to arm short-range and mid-range missiles with atomic warheads, threatening U.S. allies South Korea and Japan, and American forces in each country.

-Some experts believe the North is likely to have the capability to strike the U.S. mainland before Trump’s four-year term is up.
+Some experts believe North Korea is likely to have the capability to strike the U.S. mainland before Trump’s four-year term is up.

+China feels like it has not received credit for its previous concessions over North Korea, said John Delury of Yonsei University in Seoul.
+Trump’s “antagonistic rhetoric” has only strengthened those feelings and China is now seeking to avoid U.S. secondary sanctions on its companies, Delury said.

+China also has its own security concerns over North Korea’s programs and would have banned the items in any case, he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.